secdev/scapy/CONTRIBUTING.md

 ### Python 2 and 3 compatibility

 The project aims to provide code that works both on Python 2 and Python 3.
-Therefore, some rules need to be apply to achieve compatibility:
+Therefore, some rules need to be applied to achieve compatibility:
 - byte-string must be defined as `b"\x00\x01\x02"`
 - exceptions must comply with the new Python 3 format: `except SomeError as e:`
 - lambdas must be written using a single argument when using tuples: use `lambda x_y: x_y[0] + f(x_y[1])` instead of `lambda (x, y): x + f(y)`.